giuliofantuzzi/BeeOptimal/docs/source/about.rst

 3. **Onlooker Bee Phase**: Onlooker bees probabilistically choose a solution to explore, based on the fitness information provided by the employed bees (better solutions are more likely to be selected).
 Like employed bees, onlooker bees generate a new candidate solution in the neighborhood of the selected solution and evaluate its quality.
-If the new solution is better than the current one, the onlooker bee adopts the new position and replaces the employed bee that provided the information.
+If the new solution is better (or equal) than the current one, the onlooker bee adopts the new position and replaces the employed bee that provided the information.

 4. **Scout Bee Phase**: If an employed bee has not improved its solution after a certain number of iterations (*limit*), it becomes a scout bee and searches for a new solution.